 While augmented reality (AR) technology is still in the development phase, it holds significant opportunity for the transportation industry.
 AR, coupled with visual learning models, allows workers to perform simple tasks outside of their immediate areas of responsibility, reducing dependency.
-Consider a driver who breaks down on a highway.
-Using AR-enabled smart glasses and repair apps, the driver could assess and fix minor problems without a technician.
-Essentially, a less experienced person could complete a more sophisticated process by leveraging a wearable computer or mobile device.
+Consider a driver breaks down on a highway.
+Using AR-enabled smart glasses and repair apps, the driver could assess and fix minor problems without a technician, according to Freightwaves.
+Essentially, a less experienced person could complete a more sophisticated process whether it be by leveraging a wearable computer or mobile device.